idrinth-api-bench/issues/README.md

 #### JSON

-This provides a file easily handlebar via other software.
-By default, it is nor formatted for readability.
+This provides a file easily handled via other software.
+By default, it is not formatted for readability.

 ![Result](readme/json-result.jpg)